thereseohanlon/java-training-revenue/README.md

 * [Lists] - A type of collection similiar to an array but with additional functions.
 * [Loops] - How to loop over a list of objects.
 * [For-each Loop] - Handy way of looping over objects.
+* [Equality] - For when you're trying to find a match between two objects.
+* [Null] - Objects that have no data are null.

 ### Tasks